spotify/scio/site/src/main/paradox/dev/Style-Guide.md

 ]
 ```

+Run the following command to let scalafix refactor your code.

+`sbt scalafixEnable scalafixAll`

 ### References

 We want to adhere to the styles of well known Scala projects and use the following documents as references when `scalafmt` needs a little bit of help.
 We follow the Databricks Scala Guide mainly with a few differences described in the next section.

 - [Databricks Scala Guide](https://github.com/databricks/scala-style-guide)
 - The Official [Scala Style Guide](http://docs.scala-lang.org/style)